Connecting Klipperr

 ADC out of range

-, this is a normal phenomenon.
-Connect the heated bed and thermistor to the motherboard, configure the thermistor pins for the nozzle and heated bed, then save and restart.
+, this is normal.
+Connect the heated bed and thermistor to the mainboard, configure the thermistor pins for the nozzle and heated bed, then save and restart.

-Note: All IDs mentioned in the document are examples.
-Each motherboard has a different ID, please fill in the actual obtained ID.
+Note: All IDs shown in this document are examples.
+Each mainboard has a unique ID; please use the actual ID you obtained.